Your sickness has not lessened who you are, but has added to it. ~ Emily J. Maurits

 My sickness has damaged the happiness of my child.

-I wasn’t the one to bake with them, to take them to the beach, to bush walk, to laugh – someone else did these things, and sometimes, no one did them.
+I wasn’t the one to bake with them, laugh with them, bush walk with them, or take them to the beach – someone else did these things, and sometimes, no one did them.

 AM I A FAILURE?

 You don’t think these thoughts all the time.
-You are too strong, too smart, too sensible, for that.
-The hope you have in the life that will be (which will more than make up for this one) is too tenacious.
-And yet, sometimes, I suspect these thoughts wander through your mind.
-I know they would wander through mine, were the situations reversed.
+You are too strong, too smart, too sensible for that.
+Your hope in the life that will be (which will more than make up for this one) is too tenacious.
+Yet sometimes, I suspect these thoughts wander through your mind.
+I know they would wander through mine were the situations reversed.

 WHERE SHOULD I START?

-While I could shrug away your concerns and point out that none of this matters, because we can’t change the past and we have a future to look forward to.
-What will be will be.
-But that would be unhelpful, as it would trivialize your pain and mine.
+I could shrug away your concerns and point out that none of this matters because we can’t change the past, and we have a future to look forward to (What will be will be.), but that would be unhelpful, as it would trivialize your pain and mine.

 BECAUSE YOU ARE SICK, I KNOW WHAT IT IS TO:

-- view sickness as just one component of a person, and to respect them.
+• view sickness as just one component of a person and respect them.

-- accept that life is not perfect, not ideal, and that’s okay and even good.
+• accept that life is not perfect, not ideal, and that’s okay even good.

 You are you.

-And from you I’ve learned to love the elderly, to make do with little, to double question every fact and make rational decisions, to delight in animals (even those society does not deem cute!), to care enough about my appearance to look nice when I ought to, and not to care when I can’t, and most of all … to persevere, to get up and live each day, not because it’s exciting, not because life is always good, not because things are going my way, but because that is how we love others.
-And that is how we live for God.
+From you, I’ve learned to love the elderly, to make do with little, to double-question every fact and make rational decisions, to delight in animals (even those society does not deem cute!), to care enough about my appearance to look nice when I ought to (and not to care when I can’t), and most of all to persevere: to get up and live each day not because it’s exciting, not because life is always good, not because things are going my way, but because that is how we love others and that is how we live for God.

 Dear Parent with Chronic Illness,

-At times you may feel like a failure.
-You may feel as though you have little to offer, and even less to delight in.
-You may feel as though you have not changed the life of your child one iota.
+At times, you may feel like a failure.
+You may feel you have little to offer and even less to delight in.
+You may feel as though you have not changed your child’s life one iota.

 Much love,